-Henderson, NC — An utterly shocking and infuriating video was released this week showing a school resource officer in North Carolina savagely attacking a tiny child.
+Henderson, NC — An utterly shocking and infuriating video was released showing a school resource officer in North Carolina savagely attacking a tiny child.
 The school cop was immediately placed on paid administrative leave pending an investigation.

 After watching the video, the fact that this officer was initially still receiving a paycheck and has not been arrested is insulting.
 As the video shows, the child — who is not identified because he is so young — was not fighting or trying to run away, or doing anything that warranted such a violent response from the school cop.